-Those who possess introspective power and can be aware of their own minds, on one hand, have a certain degree of wisdom, and on the other hand, possess a certain degree of concentration.
-This is true regardless of whether one studies Buddhism or not.
-Therefore, the wisdom of each person differs: some understand themselves, while others do not.
-Similarly, the other consciousnesses are like this too; the self-witnessing portion cannot always be present and functioning.
+Those who possess introspective power and can perceive their own minds do so partly due to a certain degree of wisdom and partly due to a certain degree of concentration.
+This holds true regardless of whether one studies Buddhism or not.
+Thus, individuals differ in wisdom: some understand themselves, while others do not.
+Similarly, the other consciousnesses operate in this manner—the self-witnessing portion cannot always manifest and function continuously.

 1